 Penalties for undisclosed rental income can range from 0% – 100% depending on the circumstances of the failure to disclose.
 Many factors play a role in the penalty including whether it was deliberate or not and whether the disclosure was voluntary.
 To read more about how the HMRC calculates these penalties you can check out our post: Failure To Notify Penalty.

-What Is The Let Property Campaign?
+What Is the HMRC Let Property Campaign?

 The Let Property Campaign is a program launched by HM Revenue and Customs (HMRC) in the United Kingdom aimed at landlords who have not declared their rental income.
 It provides an opportunity for landlords to bring their tax affairs up to date voluntarily and receive more favourable terms.